fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals-matlab.rst

 Having configured the X11 Forwarding, this can be used for installing MATLAB.
 For this, one should follow the instructions in `<https://uk.mathworks.com/help/install/ug/install-products-with-internet-connection.html>`_.
-It is possible to check that the version of MATLAB being downloaded is compatible with the Python version being used, by referring to:
+It is possible to check that the version of MATLAB being downloaded is compatible with the Python version being used, by referring to `<https://uk.mathworks.com/support/requirements/python-compatibility.html>`_.
-`<https://uk.mathworks.com/support/requirements/python-compatibility.html>`_.

-After running ``sudo ./install`` from the MATLAB folder (as suggested in the Mathworks instructions), the graphical interface will open.
+After running ``sudo ./install`` from the MATLAB folder (as suggested in the MathWorks instructions), the graphical interface will open.
 Here, the user is asked to select a suitable folder for the MATLAB installation.
 Let's call this path `<matlabroot>`.
 In the last window, before the installation starts, there will be a question on whether to create symbolic links and where.
 That box should be ticked, and the path provided there should correspond to the previously used `<matlabroot>`.